 The altar where the bread and wine are consecrated should normally have relics embedded into them, reminiscent of the practice of the early Christians, celebrating Mass above the bones of the martyrs in the catacombs.
 In Orange, the relics reflect the ethnic diversity of the diocese’s current population.
 The cathedral’s first relic is from Andrew Dung-Lac, a Vietnamese priest beheaded in 1839.
 As his last official act before retiring, Hanoi’s Cardinal Nguyen Van Nhon bequeathed the relic to his sister diocese, the Diocese of Orange.

 A second relic comes from South Korea.
-Additional relics are from Father Junípero Serra, three North American saints, and three Mexican saints.
+Additional relics are from Fr.
+Junípero Serra, three North American saints, and three Mexican saints.

 A baldachin hovers 30 feet above the altar, drawing attention to it and holding a 1,000-pound steel crucifix with a wooden corpus that resembles ivory.
 The cross is encrusted with jewels.